 Soquel Creek Water District is one of the partner agencies that comprise the Santa Cruz Mid-County Groundwater Agency (MGA).
 The MGA maintains a dedicated webpage with information about the California Sustainable Groundwater Management Act (SGMA) and what our area is doing to get our basin into sustainability by 2040.

 One of the key responsibilities of the MGA is to develop, adopt, and submit a Groundwater Sustainability Plan (GSP).
-They submitted the plan to the state on January 30, 2020.
+The Plan has been approved by the State of California.
 On their webpage, you can find:

 Other Useful Links